 All courses required for the major, and

-All Electrical and Computer Engineering (ECE) courses taken to meet major requirements at Chico State.
+All Electrical/Electronic Engineering (EECE) courses taken to meet major requirements at Chico State.

 Enrollment in any mathematics course requires a grade of C- or higher in all prerequisite courses or their transfer equivalents.